tungstenfabric/tf-specs/R21.3/ECMP_Flow_Stickiness.md

 Following Unit-tests will be added in ecmp_local and ecmp_remote scenarios.

 1. Member NH list change from n to n+1 where n > 1.
 Composite NH and its id should remain same.
 2. Member NH list change from n+1 to n where n > 1.
-Composite NH and its id should remain same.
+Composite NH and its id may change.
 3. Flow Stickiness
    1. Member NH list change from n to n+1 where n > 1.
-Flow should not get deleted and flow ecmp_index should remain same.
+Flow should not get deleted and flow ecmp_index should remain same, and endpoint pod should remain same.
    2. Member NH list change from n +1 to n where n > 1.
-Flow should not get deleted and flow ecmp_index should remain same.
+Flow will get recreated and flow ecmp_index should remain same, and endpoint pod should remain same.
 4. Non-Composite NH to Composite NH transition.
 Flow should get reevaluated and should hash to one member NH.
 5. Composite NH to Non-Composite NH transition.
 Flow should get reevaluated and should map to Interface NH.